sameermanzur/Master-TypeScript-2025/README.md

 # TypeScript Basics

 A simple project demonstrating the fundamentals of TypeScript for beginners.
-This includes type annotations, interfaces, functions, classes, and modules.

-## 📁 Project Structure

-typescript-basics/ ├── src/ │ ├── index.ts │ ├── types.ts │ ├── interfaces.ts │ ├── functions.ts │ └── classes.ts ├── dist/ ├── tsconfig.json ├── package.json └── README.md

-markdown
-Copy
-Edit

 ## 🧠 Topics Covered
 - ✅ Type Annotations (`string`, `number`, `boolean`, `any`, etc.)
 - ✅ Interfaces and Types
 - ✅ Functions with typed parameters and return types